rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>--node-cert</code></td>
 		<td>Path to the X509 certificate for inter-node communications.
 		    <br><br>Setting this path enables TLS-encrypted inter-node communications.
 Specifically this is the certificate presented by this node when another node connects to it.
-If not set the node does not enable TLS.&#34;
+If not set the node does not enable TLS.
 </td>
 	</tr>
 	<tr>